Hisham-cs/FinGuide/README.md

 ## Advanced Usage

 ### Scripting
-Scripting calculates expenses and checks if they exceed a specified limit:
+calculates total monthly expenses and checks if they exceed a specified limit